oweitman/ioBroker.squeezeboxrpc/README.md

  btnForward        | Next song
  btnRewind         | Previous song
  btnPreset_*       | 1-6 buttons to define in player or server
+ cmdPlayFavorite   | to play a favorite set the id of the favorite

 For more information visit the CLI-documentation: